Is the Bible True?

 "chosen people" and all those peoples that they committed genocide against were in fact

-the principles of modern science were recorded as facts of nature in the Bible long before scientist confirmed
+of modern science were recorded as facts of nature in the Bible long before scientist confirmed

 them experimentally.
-A sampling of these would include the roundness of the
+A sampling of these would include the roundness of the earth (Isaiah 40:22),

-conservation of mass and energy (II Peter 3:7), the hydrologic cycle (Ecclesiastes 1:7), the vast
+and energy (II Peter 3:7), the hydrologic cycle (Ecclesiastes 1:7), the vast number of stars

-importance of blood in life processes (Leviticus 17:11), the atmospheric circulation (Ecclesiastes 1:6), the
+blood in life processes (Leviticus 17:11), the atmospheric circulation (Ecclesiastes 1:6), the

 gravitational field (Job 26:7), and many others.
-These are not stated in the technical
+These are not stated in the technical jargon of

 nevertheless, they are completely in accord with the most modern scientific facts.